Frequently Asked Questions

 Who Should Avoid Colon Hydrotherapy?

 Colon hydrotherapy is not appropriate for everyone.
-For safety reasons, sessions should not be performed when certain medical or physiological conditions are present.
-Colon hydrotherapy should not be received if you have any of the following: Acute or Active Gastrointestinal Conditions: •Active Crohn’s disease •Active ulcerative colitis •Diverticulitis (active or recent) •Bowel obstruction or suspected obstruction •Perforation of the colon or intestinal wall •Toxic megacolon •Severe or uncontrolled IBS flare-ups Recent Surgery or Structural Concerns: •Recent colon, rectal, or abdominal surgery •Recent hernia repair •Healing surgical sites where pressure or insertion could interfere with recovery •Known strictures, tears, or structural abnormalities of the colon or rectum Rectal or Anal Conditions: •Severe hemorrhoids, especially if inflamed or bleeding •Rectal bleeding of unknown origin •Anal fissures that are painful or actively healing •Active rectal infections Cardiovascular, Renal, or Fluid-Regulation Conditions: •Uncontrolled high blood pressure •Advanced or unstable heart disease •Kidney disease affecting fluid or electrolyte regulation •Severe dehydration or conditions where fluid balance is medically restricted Pregnancy: •Colon hydrotherapy is generally not recommended during pregnancy, particularly in the first and third trimesters.
-Other Medical Considerations: •Active gastrointestinal infections •Recent colonoscopy with biopsy or polyp removal (until cleared) •Any condition where increased intra-abdominal activity could pose risk Important Clarification: This list is not exhaustive.
-Safety is assessed through: •A detailed intake form •A required phone conversation prior to scheduling •Ongoing professional discretion during sessions If there is any uncertainty, colon hydrotherapy is deferred.
-Our priority is not access—it is appropriateness.
-Colon hydrotherapy is only offered when it is safe, reasonable, and aligned with the body’s current capacity.
+For safety reasons, services are not provided when certain medical or physiological conditions are present, suspected, or reported by the client.
+Colon hydrotherapy is generally deferred if any of the following are present: Acute or Active Gastrointestinal Conditions Active Crohn’s disease Active ulcerative colitis Active or recent diverticulitis Bowel obstruction or suspected obstruction Perforation of the colon or intestinal wall Toxic megacolon Severe or uncontrolled IBS flare activity Recent Surgery or Structural Concerns Recent colon, rectal, or abdominal surgery Recent hernia repair Healing surgical sites where pressure or insertion could interfere with recovery Known strictures, tears, or structural abnormalities of the colon or rectum Rectal or Anal Conditions Severe hemorrhoids, especially if inflamed or bleeding Rectal bleeding of unknown origin Painful or actively healing anal fissures Active rectal infections Cardiovascular, Renal, or Fluid-Regulation Conditions Uncontrolled high blood pressure Advanced or unstable heart disease Kidney disease affecting fluid or electrolyte regulation Severe dehydration or conditions where fluid balance is medically restricted Pregnancy Colon hydrotherapy is generally deferred during pregnancy, particularly during the first and third trimesters.
+Other Medical Considerations Active gastrointestinal infections Recent colonoscopy with biopsy or polyp removal (until medically cleared) Any condition where intra-abdominal pressure or insertion could pose risk Iowa Colonics services are available to clients weighing 350 lbs or less.
+Important Clarification This list is not exhaustive.
+Safety is evaluated through: A detailed intake form A required phone conversation prior to scheduling Professional judgment and client communication throughout care If there is uncertainty, services are postponed or declined.
+In some situations, medical clearance may be requested before services are considered.
+Our priority is safety, appropriateness, and responsible decision-making.

 What Are the Benefits of Colon Hydrotherapy?